-Gemma, from the West Midlands, spoke to Jacob and Zach after her health deteriorated during pregnancy with her third son Teddy.
+Gemma spoke to her sons Jacob and Zach after her health deteriorated during pregnancy with her third son Teddy.

-She said: “I was diagnosed at 15 with chronic kidney disease mainly from scarring caused by recurring water infections as a child.
+She says: “I was diagnosed at 15 with chronic kidney disease mainly from scarring caused by recurring water infections as a child.

 “During my last pregnancy my kidney function declined quite badly.